Home » Student Loan Policy

 $139 billion over 10 years.

 Even if he’s able to get this proposal passed into law, it would only apply to future student loans.
-If you’ve already been accepted into the PSLF program and have been making qualifying payments, you should be able to finish the program.
+If you’ve already been accepted into the PSLF program and have been making qualifying payments, you would be able to finish the program even in President Trump's most anti-PSLF proposal he's ever made.

 Related: What to Do If You’re Worried About Trump Repealing PSLF